 The Audeze Penrose are planar magnetic headphones designed for gaming.
 They're similarly comfortable as the Auzede Mobius and have a neutral sound profile that can be customized in their companion software.
 They can also connect to devices using Bluetooth, non-Bluetooth wireless, or via their 1/8" TRRS audio cable.
 However, they lack a built-in virtual surround feature, which some users may find disappointing.
 Check out our recommendations for the best gaming headsets, the best PS4 gaming headsets, and the best wireless gaming headsets.

 The Audeze Mobius and the Audeze Penrose Wireless are similarly designed headphones but depending on your needs, you may prefer one over the other.
-The Mobius come with a hard case and have a better-balanced sound profile right out-of-the-box.
+The Mobius come with a hard case and have a slightly bass-heavy sound profile out-of-the-box that some people may prefer.
 They also have a fantastic virtual soundstage feature with adjustable settings, although we don't test for this, and their mic performs better too.
 However, the Penrose have a better battery performance and support non-Bluetooth wireless.

 The SteelSeries Arctis Pro Wireless are better gaming headphones than the Audeze Penrose Wireless.
 The SteelSeries are better-built, have a better-balanced sound profile right out-of-the-box, and have a virtual soundstage.
 Their boom microphone offers better overall performance, they have a longer-lasting battery life, and their wireless dock also allows you to charge their second battery pack in addition to offering several different inputs.
 However, the Audeze are planar magnetic headphones, which some users may prefer.

 The Astro A50 Gen 4 Wireless 2019 are better wireless gaming headphones than the Audeze Penrose Wireless.
 The Astro are more comfortable, feel better-built, and are more balanced right out-of-the-box.
 They also support Dolby 7.1, their boom microphone offers better overall performance, and their continuous battery life is longer.
-However, the Audeze support Bluetooth and have lower non-Bluetooth wireless latency.
+However, the Audeze support Bluetooth.
 They're also planar magnetic headphones, which some users may prefer.

 The Astro A50 Gen 3 Wireless 2017 are somewhat better gaming headphones than the Auzede Penrose Wireless.
 The Astro are more comfortable, feel better-built, and use a wireless dock with lots of different inputs, which some users may prefer.
 They also have Dolby 7.1 virtual soundstage support.
 However, the Auzede are planar magnetic headphones that support Bluetooth for more casual use.
 They have a slightly better microphone performance, and a longer continuous battery life.
 They can also connect to PC, PS4, PS5, Xbox One, and Xbox Series S consoles via an analog connection with full compatibility.